EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

       []
 ```

 ### Face Recognition

-I continued my search for existing face recognition software and found several works which could be tested right away (with some modifications from the original source).
+I continued my search for existing face recognition software and found several projects which could be tested right away, with some modifications from the original source.
 I found one [tutorial](https://www.youtube.com/watch?v=PmZ29Vta7Vc) which explained clearly how we could get the face recognition working from the web camera, in real time.

 If the code provided in the video isn’t working directly, you could try my small patches, in which I corrected a typo and extended the filename extensions towards the source file from [here](https://github.com/codingforentrepreneurs/OpenCV-Python-Series/compare/master...raden:utk-github).